hraberg/foil/README.md

 dependency on C++ is minimised.

-The compiler is currently written in Clojure, and no attempt has been made to make this easily portable - Clojure compatibility isn't a goal.
-That said, the aim is to eventually migrate the compiler to a commonly supported subset of Foil and Clojure so it can become self-hosting.
-This will be done in part by adding features to Foil so it can compile itself, and in part to simplify the Clojure used to make it easier to port.
-Having said this, self-hosting isn't a short-term goal.
+The compiler is currently written in Clojure, and no attempt has been made to make this easily portable, and Foil-Clojure compatibility isn't a goal.
+The aim is to eventually migrate the compiler to a commonly supported subset of Foil and Clojure so it can become self-hosting.
+This will be done in part by adding features to Foil so it can compile itself, and in part to simplify the Clojure used by the compiler to make it easier to port.
+Self-hosting isn't a short-term goal.

 As mentioned above, Foil macros are implemented via a multi-method, but this will likely be rewritten to use a more basic subset of